What Really do Millennials & Gen Z Want from Recruiters?

 • Invest in Recruitment Tech

 These generations, who grew up in a technologically advanced society, are looking for high-tech job application experience.
-More than half of this group will not even apply to an organization if they believe the recruitment approaches are obsolete.
+More than half of this group will not apply to an organization if they believe the recruitment approaches are obsolete.

 • Create a Powerful Employer Brand